CLIP Object Detection: Merging AI Vision with Language Understanding

 - What is Mixture of Experts (MoE)?

 OpenAI developed Contrastive Language-Image Pre-training (CLIP) in 2021 (Radford et al., 2021) as a major AI breakthrough that unites computer vision and natural language processing.
 Previously, computers were involved in image and video understanding, while humans concentrated on language processing and generation.
 CLIP is designed to relate images with corresponding textual descriptions using an extensive set of images and written online explanations without specifying the image data.
-This model enables the text-and-image-based design of its transformer to sit entirely within a single embedding space, facilitating the interpretation of images through association with their textual descriptions.
+This model leverages natural language understanding to align textual descriptions with image features, enabling precise identification of objects through contextual cues.
+The text-and-image-based design of its transformer sits entirely within a single embedding space, facilitating the interpretation of images through association with their textual descriptions.
 Machines can understand images in words and written texts through this AI revolution.

 As shown in Figure 1 below, CLIP employs a dual-encoder framework to establish image-text correspondence by mapping them into a shared latent space.
 Two encoders are trained simultaneously within the system.
 The former is called Vision Transformer and is developed for images, whereas the latter is a Transformer-based language model designed for texts.